aspectran/aspectran/README.md

   Package for running Aspectran-based Java applications as background processes on Unix-based or Windows operating systems
 * **com.aspectran.embed**
   Package for embedding Aspectran in non-Aspectran-based Java applications
+* **com.aspectran.logging**
+  Package for using Logback as the underlying logging library
 * **com.aspectran.shell**
   Package for building interactive shell (aka command line) applications based on Aspectran
 * **com.aspectran.shell-jline**